HANDWOVEN BY THE WOMENOF THE EPERAARA SIAPIDAARA TRIBE

-The Eperaara Siapidaara are an incredible indigenous community, originally from El Cauca, who relocated due to the violence in 2008 and are now living in Bogotá.
-Weaving in paja tetera is a tradition that has been passed down for generations.
-The baskets were originally used to store food and household items and have now become their main source of income.
-Traditionally it is the women who weave and the men who trek up to three hours into the jungle to harvest the materials.
-The plants are then carried back and left to dry for three days before the women can begin weaving.
+The Eperaara Siapidaara are an indigenous community originally from El Cauca, who relocated to Bogotá in 2008, due to violence.
+Weaving in paja tetera is a tradition that has been passed down for generations; the baskets were originally used to store food and household items and have now become their main source of income.
+Traditionally, it is the women who weave and the men who trek up to three hours into the jungle to harvest the materials.
+Plants are then carried back and left to dry for three days, before the women begin.